-healthy meals and snacks throughout the day.
 Enjoy a nutritious South Beach Diet–friendly breakfast and lunch, opting for

 healthy foods like lean protein, wholesome veggies, good fats from foods like

-nuts and extra-virgin olive oil, and nutrient-dense fruits, and
+nuts and extra-virgin olive oil, and on Phases 2 and 3, fruits and whole

-whole grains (on Phases 2 and 3).
-As always, don't forget to include your
+grains.
+As always, don't forget to include your strategic midmorning and

-pass up the unhealthy foods and help yourself to South Beach Diet–friendly options instead
+unhealthy foods and help yourself to South Beach Diet–friendly options instead

-(think turkey breast and plenty of veggies).
+(think turkey breast without the skin and plenty of veggies).

 exercise also helps keep blood sugar levels in the normal range, which helps